All Episodes

 Not Goldman Sachs, not JP Morgan, not Bank of America, not Deutsche Bank.

-Small tiny Rosemont Seneca Partners, which is run by Hunter Biden, got this deal from the Chinese government.
+Small, tiny Rosemont Seneca Partners, which is run by Hunter Biden, got this deal from the Chinese government.

-Now they've admitted that, yeah, okay, it is true, but there was nothing uh unusual about it, which is totally ridiculous.
+Now they've admitted that, yeah, okay, it is true, but there was nothing unusual about it, which is totally ridiculous.

-But this deal how much did he get paid on that deal?
+How much did he get paid on that deal?

 Well, the problem is we don't know, right?